Eyevinn/player-analytics-specification/specification/index.md

 #### paused

-Sent when the player is paused due to a pause request, not when eg. buffering.
+Sent when the player is paused due to a pause request.

+Shoult not be sent when playback stops for other reasons, e.g. buffering or seeking.

 ```jsonc
 {